MerlinLaboratory/ABB_omnicore_ros_driver/README.md

 ```bash
   roslaunch abb_wrapper_control launchTaskServerExample.launch
 ```
-This launcher runs the script "task_server_example.cpp"
+This launcher runs the script "task_server_example.cpp".

 ATTENTION: remember to press 'next' in the RvizVisualToolsGui window to execute the motion on the robot.

 There is a third launcher: